 More filters can be added to the pivot table as required.

 The default in Excel pivot tables is that all data is shown as the sum of whatever is being displayed in the table.
-For example, in this table we see the sum of all revenue by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.
+For example, in this table, we see the sum of all revenue by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.

-To change from showing the sum or all revenue to the “count” of all revenue we can determine how many items were sold.
+To change from showing the sum of all revenue to the “count” of all revenue we can determine how many items were sold.
 This may be useful for reporting purposes.
 To do this, right click on the data you wish the change the value of and select “Value field settings” which will open the box you see in the screenshot below.

-In the example below you can see how the extra dates dimension has been added to the columns to provide much more data in the PivotTable.
+In the example below, you can see how the extra dates dimension has been added to the columns to provide much more data in the pivot table.

 To learn more about PivotTables in Excel, check out our Advanced Excel Course which covers all the main functions a financial analyst needs to perform an analysis.